davidwparker/programmingtil-webgl/0090-framebuffer-part-1/README.md

 * attach render object to the depth attachment of FBO
 * check status of FBO
 * draw frame using FBO

+* NOTE: moved vendor and images out of folder.
+  * Running from main directory instead inside this directory.

 ## RESOURCES: